 1. Accept/Decline the Financial Aid Awards offered

-2. Parent's 2015 IRS Tax Return Transcript* (if FAFSA requires parent information & if the parent is filing a 2015 federal tax return and did not use the IRS Data Retrieval Tool on the FAFSA)
+2. Parent's 2015 IRS Tax Return Transcript* (if FAFSA requires parent information & if the parent filed a 2015 federal tax return and did not use the IRS Data Retrieval Tool on the FAFSA)

-3. Student's 2015 IRS Tax Return Transcript* (if student is filing a 2015 federal tax return and did not use the IRS Data Retrieval Tool on the FAFSA)
+3. Student's 2015 IRS Tax Return Transcript* (if student filed a 2015 federal tax return and did not use the IRS Data Retrieval Tool on the FAFSA)

 5. Other documents requested by UNH, except for Entrance Counseling or Master Promissory Notes for your loans